 The Gentlemen’s Club

 To be a proper dandy, one must belong to a club.
 And not just any club: a gentlemen’s club, where preferably the ladies are in small attendance.
 When I first arrived in London, a friend invited me to luncheon at the East India Club.
 I was told with strict instructions to come dressed in a skirt or dress, and that I would only be allowed in the restaurant.
 Having just arrived from “off with their heads” republican Paris, I thought it odd to go somewhere which “provides a refuge and meeting place for busy young men and their more seasoned seniors” and where women are not seen and certainly not heard.

-Last December, I was invited by Daniel to the “Cav and Guards” on Piccadilly, a favourite haunt of Edward VIII when he was still king.
-Daniel and his other gentlemen friends like to throw cheese soufflés here after dinner – very Bertie-esque if you ask me.
+Last December, I was invited by Dominic to the “Cav and Guards” on Piccadilly, a favourite haunt of Edward VIII when he was still king.
+Dominic and his other gentlemen friends like to throw cheese soufflés here after dinner – very Bertie-esque if you ask me.
 I went looking for a glass of déclassé Pinot Grigio in the club’s bar, and was asked to leave with an outcry of “Good God, we haven’t seen a woman in here in 100 years!
 Please leave!”

 And my favourite literary Dandies:

 - The love of my fictional life, Jay Gatsby is the swellest dandy of them all.
 No TV or film interpretation of Gatsby comes close to the original one penned by the great F.Scott.

 - I can’t tell you how many times I’ve had someone introduce themselves to me as Rhett Butler (for those of you don’t know, my name is Scarlett).
 What woman doesn’t swoon at Clark Gable’s Rhett though?
 Sigh…